 Most Americans favor action to keep drug prices down

 When asked about policy options for keeping prescription drugs cost down, 86% of Americans favored requiring drug companies to report on how drug prices are set.
-Eight-two percent favored allowing Medicare to negotiate with drug companies for lower drug prices, 78% favored limiting prices for high-cost drugs (e.g., for cancers and Hepatitis C), and 71% favored allowing the purchase of drugs imported from Canada.
+Ninety-two percent favored allowing Medicare to negotiate with drug companies for lower drug prices, up from 82% the previous year.
+78% favored limiting prices for high-cost drugs (e.g., for cancers and Hepatitis C), and 72% favored allowing the purchase of drugs imported from Canada.